 4) Rule out conditions associated with hemangiomas.

-Our Austin surgeons are uniquely trained in both pediatric plastic surgery and in cosmetic surgery, so they always have an eye on long-term function and long-term appearance.
+Our surgeons are uniquely trained in both pediatric plastic surgery and in cosmetic surgery, so they always have an eye on long-term function and long-term appearance.

 What to Expect if Your Baby Needs Treatment

 There are times when infant hemangioma treatment is warranted even when the hemangioma is not interfering with life functions.
 As a parent, of course you are concerned for your child’s physical well-being.
 We are parents ourselves and we understand this concern.

 Cosmetic treatments for hemangioma may include safe and painless medical, laser, and surgical options.
 These are especially important after your baby has grown into a toddler and school is on the horizon.
 Other children, unfortunately, can be cruel.